NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Introduction

 To improve the runtime/accuracy trade-off, data-based machine learning models of inter-atomic potentials have been developed \cite{pinheiro2021choosing, mishin2021machine, zuo2020performance}.
 These models rely on high-fidelity calculations or experimental data to train e.g. a neural network to predict the inter-atomic potential.
 Machine learning potentials have been demonstrated to significantly reduce the computational cost compared to conventional calculations (see also Figure \ref{fig:scaling})\cite{zuo2020performance}.
-However, challenges here are prevalent regarding model transferability, accuracy, or training data requirements \cite{anstine2023longrange, mishin2021machine, zuo2020performance}.
-Especially when considering long-range effects, machine learning potentials have limited performance\cite{anstine2023longrange}.
+However, challenges here are prevalent regarding model transferability or training data requirements \cite{anstine2023longrange, mishin2021machine, zuo2020performance}.
+Especially when considering long-range atomic interaction, machine learning potentials have limited performance \cite{anstine2023longrange}.
 Increasing the range of interactions, therefore increasing the number of atoms in the calculation, again makes the simulation intractable.

 As such, we need a different computing paradigm to speed up calculations without losing accuracy.
-A long-theorized approach to simulating atomic systems with these benefits is quantum computing.
-This potentially achieves a more efficient encoding of the quantum mechanical preparation of the molecular system \cite{Poulin_2009, lee2023evaluating}.
+A long-theorized approach to simulating atomic systems with these benefits is quantum computing, which allows for a more efficient and direct encoding of quantum mechanical information \cite{Poulin_2009, lee2023evaluating}.
+In contrast to classical computers, where representing quantum states is highly inefficient due to exponential scaling, quantum computers can represent such states naturally.
+This leads to more accurate calculations, as encoding more system information directly correlates with higher precision.
 Furthermore, quantum computing fundamentally computes entanglement (many-body interaction) more efficiently than classical methods.
-In doing so, the modeling of the system would be highly accurate, without the lengthy computational cost.
+In doing so, larger models can be simulated more with high precision without lengthy computational costs.